10 Black Friday Marketing Tips for Instagram

 Tip #9: Create Killer Captions with Strong Call-to-Actions for Your Posts

-Never before have call-to-actions (CTAs) in your Instagram captions been so important!
+Never before have call-to-actions in your Instagram captions been so important!

-While lots of people may impulse buys during the Black Friday, some people may still be on the fence about making a purchase from your business.
+While lots of people impulse buy during Black Friday, some people may still be on the fence about making a purchase from your business.

 To make sure your posts convert into sales, write captions that deliver a strong message and guide your users towards action.